-It’s no secret that vocabulary (basic and academic) is a major predictor for student success.
-I’m not sure if it’s because I’m at a Title One school, or if it’s common everywhere, but academic vocabulary has always been one of my students’ greatest challenges.
-Academic vocabulary words are the words that are traditionally used in academic text, which are words that are not necessarily common in traditional literature.
-These words help students comprehend text across different content areas, especially social studies and science.
+It’s no secret that vocabulary is a major predictor for student success.
+Unfortunately, academic vocabulary has always been one of my students’ greatest challenges.
+Academic vocabulary words are the words that are traditionally used in academic text, which are words that are not common in everyday reading.
+These words are important because they help students comprehend text across different content areas such as social studies and science.

-Through the years, I’ve learned that I have to plan my vocabulary instruction and absolutely cannot wing it, or squeeze it in to my schedule.
-The first step in planning this academic vocabulary instruction is to use my mini units to create a list of academic vocabulary to be taught in social studies and science.
+I’ve learned that I have to plan my vocabulary instruction and absolutely cannot wing it.
+When I start without a written plan, I don’t follow through.
+The first step in planning academic vocabulary instruction is to create a list of academic vocabulary to be taught in social studies and science.
 Below you can see an example of my social studies and science vocabulary terms.
 You can click here for a PowerPoint version or here for a PDF version.
-Since our standards and students are so varied, you’ll have to find a way to plan that works for you.
-I like keeping everything in the same mini unit format, because it helps me as I plan my lessons.
+Since our standards and students are so varied, you’ll have to find a system that works for you.

-Step 1-Introduce vocabulary.
-During this time, it’s essential to keep students’ interest.
-I keep this portion of the lesson VERY brief, otherwise I lose my students’ attention.
-I present the word in an engaging way as possible, and then I give examples, pictures, symbols, synonyms, or examples of the word.
-I also allow my students to briefly discuss the word with a partner or a small group (who they sit with at their table).
+Introduce vocabulary.
+During this time, it’s essential to keep students’ interest, so keep this portion of the lesson VERY brief.
+Try to present the word in an engaging way as possible, and then give examples, pictures, symbols, synonyms, or examples of the word.
+Allow students to briefly discuss the word with a partner or a small group (who they sit with at their table).
 My favorite strategy is think, share, pair, because it’s so quick, easy, and effective.
-I also like The Science Penguin’s resource for introducing science vocabulary.

-Step 2-Add the word to students’ interactive notebooks.
-I used to have a separate vocabulary folder and social studies/science interactive notebook, but that just confused my students.
-It’s much easier to just keep everything together in one place, so now I have my students add their vocabulary words to their interactive notebook.
+Add the word to students’ notebooks.
 Since I’m limited on time, copies, and paper, I don’t print anything out for the vocabulary.
 I simply have students draw a version of the Frayer Model in their notebooks.
 We fit two boxes on one page, and we almost always add a definition, example, and picture.
-In the fourth block we may use synonym, antonym, non example, or sentence.
+In the fourth block we may use synonym, antonym, non-example, or sentence.

-Step 3-Review with games.
+Review with games.
 The first two steps should be short and sweet, and Step 3 is when the fun begins!
 Anyone who has taught more than a week or two knows that review is essential for students to be able to store and retrieve information from their short term and long term memory.
 Review shouldn’t be boring.
-It should be a part of the day or week students look forward to, rather than dread.
-I would like to insert a quickly disclaimer that this vocabulary review is all basic knowledge and vocabulary.
-This is not diving deep into curriculum and social studies and science concepts.
-However, it is giving students a basic knowledge base that will allow students to soon develop a deep understanding of those concepts.
+It should be a part of the day students look forward to, not dread.
+This vocabulary review gives students a basic knowledge base that will allow students to soon develop a deep understanding of those concepts.

-I would suggest cycling through four games of your choice.
+I suggest cycling through four games of your choice.
 Any more than that is hard to manage and create.
-Four is enough to keep games novel for students, and if the games lose their novelty, they lose their effectiveness.
-As you begin to plan your games and the terms reviewed in each game, you will need to decide if you only want to review the words in the particular unit you are studying or if you want your review to be a cumulative review.
+Four is enough to keep the games novel for students, which prevents them from losing their effectiveness.
+As you begin to plan your games and the terms reviewed, you will need to decide if you only want to review the words in the particular unit you are studying or if you want your review to be cumulative.
 I personally like cumulative reviews, because I feel like it prevents students from forgetting some of the more difficult terms.
 At the beginning of the year, I usually incorporate some second grade grade vocabulary words into our games, because each of the games need 20-30 words.

 I also like to display all of my essential science and social studies vocabulary on a work wall.
 I consolidate math, social studies, and science word walls into one large word wall.
 I’ve printed large letters that I display across the top of my word wall, and I hang brightly colored ribbon underneath each letter.